-Locally in the GCPHN region, between 6-7-20-14-3-21, it was estimated 2,871 people used the above services.
+In the GCPHN region, 2,871 people used the above services between July 2020 and March 2021.
 The top three reasons for people calling were anxiety, depression, and family/relationships.
 People aged between 15 to 24 and 25 to 34 had the highest rate of usage with females using the service at a higher rate compared to males.